mwi33/Notes/Courses/OSCP/pen 200/Introduction to web application attacks.md

 Rather than recording this data, it runs the arbitrary code and displays the message block on the sites page.
 #### Session cookies
 With XSS we can steal session cookies and session information if the application uses and insecure session management configuration.
 If we can steal an authenticated users session cookie we can masquerade as that user within the target web site.
 Websites use cookies to track state and information about users.
-Cookies can be set with several optional flags, including two that are particularly interesting to us as pen tester:  Secure and HTTPOnly.
+Cookies can be set with several optional flags, including two that are particularly interesting to us as pen tester:  Secure and HTTP Only.

 The secure flag instructs the browser to only send the cookie over encrypted connections, such as HTTPS.
 This protects the cookie from being send in clear text and captured over the network.